joe-mccarthy/termfolio/docs/hugo-themes-submission.md

 - [x] `images/screenshot.png` is at least `1500x1000`.
 - [x] `images/tn.png` uses a 3:2 aspect ratio.
 - [x] `images/tn.png` is at least `900x600`.
-- [ ] Convert README image paths from repo-relative paths to absolute raw GitHub URLs before opening the Hugo Themes submission PR, if the gallery preview requires it.
+- [x] Additional README media is stored in the repository under `static/images/`.

 ## Metadata